borosilwater/school-pulse-hub-12/README.md

 ---

-Built with ❤️ for modern educational institutions.
+Built with ❤️ for modern educational institutions.#   e r m s d o r n a l a  
+ 